Grand Theft Charges and Penalties

 If you’ve been accused or charged with grand theft, you should consult an attorney as soon as possible.
 Your attorney will help you understand the best possible defense for your unique case.

-You will need the best grand theft attorney in St. Petersburg with Russo, Pelletier & Sullivan to discuss your case.
+You will need the best grand theft attorney in St. Petersburg with The Law Offices of Marc N. Pelletier to discuss your case.
 You may be able to avoid jail time and find a resolution.

-For a free consultation with a grand theft attorney in St. Petersburg, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with a grand theft attorney in St. Petersburg, please contact The Law Offices of Marc N. Pelletier today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.